Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Theoretical model of the system

-To analyze the microscopic picture underlying the experimental observation, we develop a theory based on a non-equilibrium Green's function approach to treat self-consistently the entire fermionic system as an open dissipative and pumped system.
+To analyze the microscopic picture underlying the experimental observation, we develop a theory based on a nonequilibrium Green's function approach to treat self-consistently the entire fermionic system as an open dissipative and pumped system.
 The theory needs to correctly predict both the frequency shift due to density-dependent Coulomb interaction effects and the onset of fermionic gain even at the presence of Coulomb interactions.
-The latter requires the ability to avoid artifacts in the gain spectra\cite{girndt-etal.97}, which we achieve by including electronic correlations due to screening and the resulting partial cancellation of self-energy and e-h vertex contributions (c.f.\ Ref. \cite{semkat-etal.09}).
-Early theories that laid the foundation of the concept of polariton BCS states used localized 2-level states represented as fermions to model the electronic system \cite{keeling-etal.05}.
-Later work considered a realistic electronic band structure and 2-dimensional Coulomb interaction in the Hartree-Fock approximation \cite{byrnes_bcs_2010,kamide_what_2010}, but was limited to a closed, quasi-equilibrium, T=0K polariton system, which we call an ``ideal polariton BCS state''.
-A more recent work considered an open, dissipative and pumped system, but utilized a contact potential rather than a 2-dimensional Coulomb potential \cite{yamaguchi_second_2013}.
-Since BCS states are characterized by strong correlations among electrons and holes widely distributed in the configuration space, we use in our theory the 2-dimensional Coulomb potential and electronic correlations and thereby extend the description of the electronic system in\cite{byrnes_bcs_2010,kamide_what_2010,yamaguchi_second_2013} beyond the Hartree-Fock approximation.
-We also treat the two linear polarization components (TE and TM) fully self-consistently.
-The incoherent pump is parameterized by the pump density $n_p$.
-Full details of the theory are given in the Supplementary Informaiton.
+The highest degree of agreement between theoretical results and experimental data is obtained if low-frequency artifacts in the gain spectra \cite{indik-etal.96,girndt-etal.97} are avoided, which we achieve by including electronic correlations due to screening and the resulting partial cancellation of self-energy and $e$-$h$ vertex contributions (cf.\ Ref.~\cite{semkat-etal.09}).
+Early theories that laid the foundation of the concept of polariton BCS states used localized two-level states represented as fermions to model the electronic system \cite{keeling-etal.05}.
+Later work considered a realistic electronic band structure and two-dimensional Coulomb interaction in the Hartree-Fock approximation \cite{byrnes_bcs_2010,kamide_what_2010}, but was limited to a closed, quasiequilibrium, $T=0\,\mathrm{K}$ polariton system, which we call an ``ideal polariton BCS state.''
+A more recent work considered an open, dissipative and pumped system, but utilized a contact potential rather than a two-dimensional Coulomb potential \cite{yamaguchi_second_2013}.
+Since BCS states are characterized by strong correlations among electrons and holes widely distributed in the configuration space, we use in our theory the two-dimensional Coulomb potential and electronic correlations and thereby extend the description of the electronic system in Refs.~\cite{byrnes_bcs_2010,kamide_what_2010,yamaguchi_second_2013} beyond the Hartree-Fock approximation.
+We also treat the two bright linear-polarization components (TE and TM) together with the carrier distributions functions fully self-consistently \footnote{In the anisotropic cavity, the role of dark coherences differs from that in isotropic systems { \cite{combescot-etal.07prl}} and are neglected. }.
+The incoherent pump is parametrized by the pump density $n_p$.

+In the following, we summarize our theory, which is based on a nonequilibrium Green's function approach to treat self-consistently the entire fermionic system as an open dissipative and pumped system.
+In this section we present the equations of motion that we use in the numerical simulation.